tcarleton/stagg/README.md

 `start_on`, `center_on`, or `end_on`, which draw the bin’s left edge, center, or right edge on that value, respectively.
-If this value falls outside the range, it is moved over by a bin-width at a time until it is within the range.
+If this value falls outside the range, it is moved over by a bin-width at a time until it is within the range, and if no value is specified, `min` is passed to `start_on`.
 Bins are then constructed around that bin until the full range is covered.
-If you specify `num_bins` but choose a placement where the max or min value will be overlapped, you will get one more non-edge bin than requested.
+Note that if you specify `num_bins` but choose a placement where the max or min value will be overlapped, you will get one more non-edge bin than requested.
 Lastly, edge bins, from negative infinity to the start of the leftmost bin and from the end of the rightmost bin to infinity, are constructed to capture any other data.

 ## Installation